dareg/accord-ww-2025/tp_fypp.md

 Compile it and check that you only need to call *print_value* whatever the type.

 3. Now use the fypp directives to remove the redundancy.
 Instead of writing three times the same subroutine, write a fypp for-loop that generates the three subroutines.
-The content of the subroutine will be esseintialy the same Fortran code appart the type of the input variable that you will declare by using a fypp variable.
+The content of the subroutine will be almost the same Fortran code appart the type of the input variable that you will declare by using a fypp variable.

 # Ex 3 -